Finance & Tax Consultants

 • Lawsuit Defense – Properly structured trusts can restrict claims by plaintiffs seeking judgments against beneficiaries.

-By separating your wealth into a trust, you maintain a defensive barrier that guards your legacy and sets up our next focus on tax advantages.
+By separating your wealth into a trust, you maintain a defensive barrier that guards your legacy, provided the trust is established well ahead of any claim: transfers made to defeat existing or anticipated creditors can still be unwound under Australian bankruptcy law.
+This sets up our next focus on tax advantages.

 How Can a Trust Offer Tax Advantages for Estate Planning?